milaq/YCast/README.md

 ## Usage

-YCast really does not need much computing power nor bandwidth.
-It just serves the information to the AVR.
-The streaming itself gets handled by the AVR directly, i.e. you can run it on a low-spec RISC machine like a Raspberry Pi.
+YCast really does not need much computing power nor bandwidth, i.e. you can run it on a low-spec RISC machine like a Raspberry Pi.

 ### DNS entries

-You need to create a manual entry in your DNS server (read 'Router' for most home users). `vtuner.com` should point to the machine YCast is running on.
+You need to create a manual entry in your DNS server (read 'Router' for most home users). `vtuner.com` (more specifically `*.vtuner.com`) should point to the machine YCast is running on.
 Alternatively, in case you only want to forward specific vendors, the following entries may be configured:

   * Yamaha AVRs: `radioyamaha.vtuner.com` (and optionally `radioyamaha2.vtuner.com`)
   * Onkyo AVRs: `onkyo.vtuner.com` (and optionally `onkyo2.vtuner.com`)